Glasgow Warriors agree partnership with Quality Meat Scotland

-Glasgow Warriors are proud to announce a landmark partnership with Quality Meats Scotland, alongside Edinburgh Rugby, as part of its new education programme for young players - focusing on the positive role of premium red meat in health and performance.
+Glasgow Warriors are proud to announce a landmark partnership with Quality Meat Scotland, alongside Edinburgh Rugby, as part of its new education programme for young players - focusing on the positive role of premium red meat in health and performance.

 Through this collaboration, QMS will educate young athletes, parents, and communities on the benefits of incorporating Scotch Beef, Scotch Lamb, and Specially Selected Pork into their diets.